 Early and Long Term Results of Our Open Heart Surgical Operations in the Presence of Active Oncological Diseases

-Keywords: coronary artery bypass surgery, heart surgery, active cancer, lung cancer, breast cancer
+Keywords: Coronary artery bypass grafting; cardiopulmonary bypass; lung cancer; breast cancer

-Objectives: Active cancer and heart disease, which share similar environmental and biological characteristics, can occur concomitantly.
+Introduction: Active cancer and heart disease, which share similar environmental and biological characteristics, can occur concomitantly.
 Open heart surgery may be required for these patients when indicated.
-The aim of this study is to demonstrate the early and long-term results and discuss the intervention strategy in patients with different types of active malignancies, who underwent open heart surgery.
+This study aims to demonstrate the early and long-term results and discuss the intervention strategy in patients with different types of active malignancies, who underwent open-heart surgery.

-Patients and Methods: Between January 2012 and May 2020, open heart surgery was performed on 10 patients with active malignancies.
-The mean age was 65.5 (52–77), and 4 of the patients were female.
-2 patients were operated emergently due to advanced pleural effusion.
-AVR+CABG, CABG, CABG+left upper lobectomy and AVR+MVR were performed in 4 patients with lung cancer; AVR+CABG were performed in 1 patient with colon cancer; CABG was performed in 4 patients each with one of the following conditions: lymphoma, breast cancer, essential thrombocytosis, meningioma); and mass resection operation from the left atrium and left ventricle was performed in one patient with osteosarcoma.
+Patients and Methods: Between January 2012 and May 2020, open-heart surgery was performed on 10 patients with active malignancies.
+The mean age was 65.5 (52-77), and four of the patients were female.
+Two patients were operated on urgently due to advanced pleural effusion.
+AVR+CABG, CABG, CABG+left upper lobectomy, and AVR+MVR were performed in four patients with lung cancer; AVR+CABG were performed in one patient with colon cancer; CABG was performed in four patients each with one of the following conditions: lymphoma, breast cancer, essential thrombocytosis, meningioma); and mass resection operation from the left atrium and left ventricle was performed in one patient with osteosarcoma.

-Results: 8 patients were discharged and 2 patients died in the early postoperative period.
-Postoperative left hemiparesis developed in 1 patient.
-6-month, 1-year and 5-year survival rates were 79%, 37.5% and 25%, respectively.
+Results: Eight patients were discharged and two patients died in the early postoperative period.
+Postoperative left hemiparesis developed in one patient.
+Six-month, one-year and five-year survival rates were 79%, 37.5% and 25%, respectively.